shurushetr/awesome-snapmaker/readme.md

 ### Snapmaker 2.0 Mods

 - **Firmware**
-  - **Snapmaker 2.0**
-    - **Tools**
+  - Tools
     - 💻 [Snapmaker2 update bundle tools](https://github.com/zauguin/SnapmakerUpdate) - toolkit to assemble snapmaker firmware, created by [@zauguin](https://github.com/zauguin)
   - Firmware mods
     - 💾 📝 [Use Dual Extruder to autolevel on any surface](https://github.com/Maycuz/Snapmaker2-Controller) - read the readme.
 Credit to [@Mayco](https://forum.snapmaker.com/u/Mayco).
 Forum thread where this firmware was first published - [Dual Extruder: bed leveling with nozzle i.s.o. proximity sensor](https://forum.snapmaker.com/t/dual-extruder-bed-leveling-with-nozzle-i-s-o-proximity-sensor/31613/16).

 - **Overall Platform related**
   - 💾 [Take a look at 3d Models from this list](#handy-files--models) - they have some mods modeled on them.